Welcome to Waverley Park Physiotherapy Centre.

 • Occupational Injury Management Industrial Physiotherapy – Work Place Assessments

 • Pre-employment Screening

-Wavelery Park Physiotherapy Director Andrew Dalwood is one of only ten practicing Specialist Musculoskeletal Physiotherapist in Melbourne.
+Wavelery Park Physiotherapy Centre Director Andrew Dalwood is a leading Specialist Musculoskeletal Physiotherapist* in Melbourne.

-WPPC Director Andrew Dalwood F.A.C.P. is trained as a Specialist Musculoskeletal Physiotherapist, meaning he is highest qualified to best assess your requirements.
+WPPC Director Andrew Dalwood F.A.C.P. is trained as a Specialist Musculoskeletal Physiotherapist*, meaning he is highest qualified to best assess your condition.

 Specialist Musculoskeletal Physiotherapists have undertaken advanced specialty training and undergone rigorous oral and clinical examinations to be awarded Fellowship in the Australian College of Physiotherapists (FACP).
 Accordingly, Specialist Musculoskeletal Physiotherapists are recognised by their fellowship status indicated by the lettering F.A.C.P.
-Currently, there are approximately 100 Specialist Physiotherapists in Australia, and only ten practicing Specialist Musculoskeletal Physiotherapists in Melbourne, two of whom are the Directors of the Physioworks Health Group.
+Currently, there are approximately 100+ Specialist Physiotherapists in Australia, two of whom are the Directors of the Physioworks Health Group.
 As a leader in his field, Andrew Dalwood offers the highest level of expertise in assessing, treating and managing complex and difficult musculoskeletal problems with specialist physiotherapy treatments.
 This expertise extends to providing patients, doctors, health professionals, insurers and legal practitioners with advanced diagnosis, management plans, expert opinions and evaluation of complex cases. *As awarded by the Australian College of Physiotherapy in 2009.

 Specialist Musculoskeletal Physiotherapists have undertaken advanced specialty training and undergone rigorous oral and clinical examinations to be awarded Fellowship in the Australian College of Physiotherapists (FACP).